salesforce-marketingcloud/salesforce-cms-content/README.md

 ### Author Content in Salesforce CMS Workspace

-1. In the Salesforce CMS app, open the workspace associated with the public channel: **Marketing Channel**.
+1. In the Digital Experiences app, open the workspace associated with the public channel: **Marketing Channel**.
 Click **Add Content**
 2. Select the content type: **Document, Image, or News**.
 Then click **Create**
 3. Fill in the fields.
 Click **Save Draft** when finished
 4. Click **Publish**

-Here’s how your new content in Salesforce CMS should look.
+Here’s how your new content in Digital Experiences should look.
 Your content is now ready for sending in an email marketing campaign.

 ![Create CMS content](./docs/create-cms-content.gif)